 Ho Ching to retire as Temasek CEO; Dilhan Pillay to take over on Oct 1

-TEMASEK Holdings executive director and chief executive Ho Ching will be retiring from the group come Oct 1.
-She will also step down from its board on the same date.
+TEMASEK Holdings executive director and chief executive Ho Ching will retire from the group come Oct 1.
+She will also step down from its board on the same day.

-As chief executive, Mr Pillay will have the responsibility for the stewardship role of Temasek, particularly in respect of Temasek’s constitutional responsibilities to safeguard its own past reserves, as a Fifth Schedule entity.
+As chief executive, he will have the responsibility for the stewardship role of Temasek, particularly in respect of Temasek’s constitutional responsibilities to safeguard its own past reserves as a Fifth Schedule entity.

 He held a two-year stint as head of Americas, based out of New York.
 In 2019, he took over the role as TI chief executive from Ms Ho.
 He is responsible for Temasek’s role as an investor, managing its investment and portfolio activities.